-For the last three decades I have been a realist artist and in my custom resume servicepaintings I have represented a world of recognisable shapes, colours and figures as I saw them.
+For the last three decades I have been a realist artist and in my paintings I have represented a world of recognisable shapes, colours and figures as I saw them.

 My methods were a combination of direct observation, drawings, sketches, studies and the occasional reference photo followed by traditional oil painting techniques.
-This approach has served me well and over the years essay writing essay writing I had a measure of success.
+This approach has served me well and over the years I had a measure of success.

 Then I bought a digital camera and discovered a new way of looking at things.
 Gone were the pragmatic and purely financial considerations of the old 35mm SLR, now I could shoot literally hundreds of pictures, zooming in and out, seeing the results immediately and printing out only those which I found relevant to my work.